avenetto/Project-3/README.md

 # Project-3
-This is my Data Report for Project 3 :)
+This is my repo for Project 3 :) For this project, I am collaborating with Cassandra Richardson to create a basics in R workshop.